islegendary/google-ads-local/README.md

 2025-06-24 12:05:31,316 - INFO - Query successful for customer 5736374761, but it returned no data for the specified date.
 2025-06-24 12:05:31,949 - INFO - Successfully retrieved 69 rows for customer 8773573579.

-ensure the environment variable `GOOGLE_ADS_LOGIN_CUSTOMER_ID` is set to the numeric ID of the manager account **without hyphens** and that the manager has permission to access the client accounts.